Faculty and Unclassified Staff Handbook

 This warning will generally be issued via the University email system, but in the event of an immediate threat to the University community, a notice may be posted on the University Police Website at http://www.fhsu.edu/police/.
 In addition, a timely warning may be issued using the Emergency Notification System referenced in the University Crisis Management Plan at http://www.fhsu.edu/crisis/summary/, although the Emergency Notification System may be used for providing alerts that do not constitute timely warnings under this policy.

 Any timely warning pursuant to this policy will be issued as soon as pertinent information becomes available which leads the University to believe that a crime that was reported constitutes a serious or continuing threat to students and employees.
-The decision of whether to issue a timely warning will be made by the Director of University Relations, in consultation with the Chief of University Police, the University General Counsel, and other appropriate University officials.
+The decision of whether to issue a timely warning will be made by the Director of University Relations and Marketing, in consultation with the Chief of University Police, the University General Counsel, and other appropriate University officials.

 The timely warning will at a minimum describe in as much detail as possible the crime at issue.
 All reasonable attempts will be made to provide the University community with information as to how to maintain their safety.